AnchorFree/docker-openresty/README.md

 * lsqlite3
 * inspect

-Note that the image is using runit-init instead of traditional docker approach with shell scripts as entrypoints.
+Note that the image is using runit-init by default, instead of traditional docker approach with shell scripts as entrypoints.
+If you want to stick to the traditional way, just use Dockerfile.traditional for the build -- it changes entrypoint from runit to openresty binary and also makes nginx log to stdout and stderr.

 #### Usage